carosellagiuliano-max/welltry/codex.md

 Booking rules

-- Configuration per salon:
+- Per salon config:
   - min_lead_time_minutes
   - max_booking_horizon_days
   - cancellation_cutoff_hours
   - slot_granularity_minutes
   - default_visit_buffer_minutes
-  - deposit_required_percent for certain booking types
+  - deposit_required_percent
-  - no_show_policy, for example none, charge_deposit, charge_full
+  - no_show_policy such as none, charge_deposit, charge_full

 Time handling

 - Use Europe Zurich as logical local timezone
-- Store timestamps in timestamptz in UTC
+- Store timestamps as timestamptz in UTC
-- When computing slots or showing times:
+- For display and slot calculations:
-  - Convert between UTC and Europe Zurich based on appointment date
+  - Convert using appointment date and Europe Zurich rules
-- Store staff working hours as minutes since midnight in local time:
+- staff_working_hours stored as minutes since midnight local time to avoid DST drift
-  - This avoids DST shift bugs
-- Always compute local times relative to the date, not the current offset

 No show and cancellation fees

-- If cancellation happens after cutoff:
+- If cancellation after cutoff:
   - Apply no show policy
-  - Possibly charge a fee
-- If deposit is used:
+  - Charge deposit or full amount if configured
+- Deposit flows:
-  - Deposit can be captured on no show
-  - or released on successful visit
+  - Deposit captured only on no show or converted to credit on visit depending on rules

 --------------------------------
 6.3 Customer portal